moneychien19/note-meta-blueprint-500-101/README.md

 - [Preparation Courses](https://www.facebookblueprint.com/student/collection/240330-500-101-facebook-certified-marketing-developer-preparation-courses)
 - [Business Manager](https://business.facebook.com)

+## Certification Process
+1. Complete all courses.
+2. Do practice exam.
+3. Start coding exercise.
+The exercise can accept 3 submissions, and if you fail, you can retake it within 30 days.
+4. Book the exam.
+5. Take the exam.
+It contains 45 questions and is limited in 90 minutes.
+If you fail, you can retake it after 5 days.

 ## Road Map
 ### Notes for Core Lessons
 - [Manage Assets and Permissions in Business Manager](https://github.com/moneychien19/note-meta-blueprint-500-101/blob/main/business-manager.md)